 That’s why the actual photo you use is SO important.

 If you use a photo of a baby but add keywords related to pancakes recipe, Pinterest is smart and will know that a baby is on that photo.

 And then be confused as to where to place your pin, what your pin is actually about.

 That’s why it’s so important that every part of your pin matches what your post is about.

-If you want to promote a pancake recipe choose a photo of pancakes and add relevant keywords and hashtags.
+If you want to promote a pancake recipe, choose a photo of pancakes and add relevant keywords.

 Yes, that might sound obvious and you are probably already doing it but for some topics, it’s not as simple.

 Especially if your niche is a lifestyle one.